-Neither Sam nor Charlotte encouraged Zoe to pursue an acting career.
-She had not distinguished herself academically whilst at school, but gained a place at Hornsey School of Art to pursue her interest in art, after which she worked briefly as a secretary.
-In 1967, having realised that she really did want to act, she applied to and was offered a place at Central School of Speech and Drama.
+Neither Sam nor Charlotte encouraged Zoë to pursue an acting career.
+She had not distinguished herself academically while at school, but she gained a place at Hornsey School of Art to pursue her interest in art, after which she worked briefly as a secretary.
+In 1967, having realized that she really did want to act, she applied to and was offered a place at Central School of Speech and Drama.

 Almost immediately after leaving drama school she landed a job at the Manchester Royal Exchange, playing Hermia in A Midsummer Night’s Dream, directed by Michael Elliot, alongside Brian Cox as Oberon.
 Heeding her father’s advice to gain experience in repertory theater as the best way to learn about acting, she stayed in provincial repertory for several years.

-In 1976 she joined the Royal Shakespeare Company, where she played several leading roles.
+In 1976, she joined the Royal Shakespeare Company, where she played several leading roles.
 She was appearing increasingly on television, in programs that ranged from Shakespeare, adaptations of Dickens, Anthony Powell and Mervyn Peake, to detective stories and comedies.
-It was her role as Tessa Piggott in the television series Love Hurts in 1992, alongside Adam Faith, which made her a household name.
-Further roles, such as Madam Hooch in the film Harry Potter and the Philosopher’s Stone, and more recently Zoe Harper in the sitcom My Family with Robert Lindsay, have confirmed her as one of Britain’s most enduringly popular and talented actors.
-Meanwhile she has continued performing on stage, taking the lead role in Sophocles’s Electra, directed by David Leveaux, which toured the UK and transferred to Broadway (1997–1999), and most recently appearing in David Mamet’s Boston Marriage (2001) and in His Girl Friday (2003), a stage adaptation of the Ben Hecht and Charles Macarthur novel Hold the Front Page, and in Awake and Sing!
+It was her role as Tessa Piggott in the television series Love Hurts in 1992, alongside Adam Faith, that made her a household name.
+Further roles, such as Madam Hooch in the film Harry Potter and the Philosopher’s Stone, and Susan Harper in the sitcom My Family with Robert Lindsay, have confirmed her as one of Britain’s most enduringly popular and talented actors.
+Meanwhile she has continued performing on stage, taking the lead role in Sophocles’ Electra, directed by David Leveaux, which toured the UK and transferred to Broadway (1997–1999), and most recently appearing in David Mamet’s Boston Marriage (2001), in His Girl Friday (2003), a stage adaptation of the Ben Hecht and Charles Macarthur novel Hold the Front Page, and in Awake and Sing!
 (2006), for which she received a Tony nomination.

-In 1988 Zoe Wanamaker met the actor and writer Gawn Grainger whilst filming Bob Hoskins’s Raggedy Rawney in Prague, where they became friends.
+In 1988 Zoë Wanamaker met the actor and writer Gawn Grainger while filming Bob Hoskins’s Raggedy Rawney in Prague, where they became friends.
 Several years later, both in the throes of dealing with profound grief, they met again after Gawn’s wife had died of cancer.
 Sam Wanamaker was then extremely ill with prostate cancer, from which he died in December 1993.
-In 1994 Gawn and Zoe married and she became the stepmother to his two children, Charlie (b.
+In 1994 Gawn and Zoë married and she became the stepmother to his two children, Charlie (b.
 1976) and Eliza (b.
-1981), whom she describes as “fantastically generous and loving, great people”—an epithet that might well be applied to Zoe herself.
+1981), whom she describes as “fantastically generous and loving, great people”—an epithet that might well be applied to Zoë herself.